Naomi Campbell: Family and relationships

 Campbell has never met her biological father.
-She regards French-based Tunisian fashion designer Azzedine Alaïa, whom she met at 16, as her "papa".
+She regarded French-based Tunisian fashion designer Azzedine Alaïa, whom she met at 16, as her "papa".
 She also holds high respect for record producers Quincy Jones and Chris Blackwell as adopted father figures.
 Former South African president Nelson Mandela referred to Campbell as his "honorary granddaughter".
 She first met Mandela in November 1994, after his party, the African National Congress, invited her to travel to South Africa to meet with their leader.
 She had previously donated the proceeds from a photo shoot in Tanzania to the ANC.
 Over the years, Campbell has lent support to many of Mandela's political campaigns and humanitarian causes.

 In 1993, she became engaged to U2 bassist Adam Clayton.
 They met in February of that year, after Clayton, when asked in an interview if there was anything in the world he desired but did not have, responded: "A date with Naomi Campbell".
 Campbell and Clayton separated the following year.
 In 1995, she dated Leonardo DiCaprio.
 From 1998 to 2003, she was in a relationship with Formula One team principal Flavio Briatore; they were engaged.
 Campbell now considers Briatore her "mentor".
 From 2008 until 2013, she was in a relationship with Russian businessman Vladislav Doronin.
 She also had relationships with Robert De Niro, Hassan Jameel, Sean "Diddy" Combs, and Usher.
 In 2019, she dated Skepta.

 In May 2021, she announced the birth of her daughter.
 In February 2022, Campbell confirmed to Vogue that her daughter was not adopted, posing with her child for a photoshoot.
 In June 2023, she announced the birth of her son.
 Campbell shared that her daughter and son were both delivered via surrogate.